Will-Vill/Violence-Detection-LSTM/README.md

-# Violence Detection using LSTM & MediaPipe
+# Violence Detection using LSTM & YOLO-Pose

 > A Deep Learning pipeline to automatically detect fighting and violent behaviors in video streams using Pose Estimation and Long Short-Term Memory (LSTM) neural networks.